 We are aware that people with AF and other arrhythmias are understandably concerned about Coronavirus (COVID 19).
 Having AF or any arrhythmia does not put you at an increased risk of contracting Coronavirus.
 However, if you do contract the disease and have cardiovascular issues or other chronic health issues like diabetes or a lung condition, the symptoms may affect you more and may be more dangerous.
-More infomation through our guidance and resources below.

 To prevent the spread of this illness or other illnesses (including the flu):

 • Wash your hands often with soap and water, (recommended every two hours for a minimum of 20 seconds – some say sing ‘Happy Birthday’ twice so you know you have washed them long enough)